Khovic/ansible-terraform-jenkins-deployment/README.md

 # ansible-terraform-jenkins-deployment

-Here, using "terraform apply" we can automatically provision an ec2-instance and deploy jenkins on it via ansible.
+Here, we created terraform script that provisions an EC2-Instace and deploys a jenkins docker container on it via ansible.